aserranoTCCM/ProgrammingProject_Homework_A_Serrano/README.md

 - **geometry_optimization_A_Serrano.py:** This is the Python code presented as the resolution of the homework.

 # Code Explanation

-This section is used to explain the key features of the code.
+This section is used to shortly explain the key features of the code.

 **Below a breakdown of the code can be found.**